back to Blog

 Just-in-Time (JIT) Inventory

-An inventory strategy where goods are produced or received only as needed, minimizing storage costs.
+An inventory strategy where goods are produced or received only as needed, helping minimize storage costs.
 JIT requires accurate forecasting and reliable suppliers to avoid stockouts.

 K